 Do you want to go a bit deeper into the local environment?
 Stay with a local in a spare room of an apartment or house.
 Some cultures call these types of local options guesthouses or pensions.
 Now these are becoming even more mainstream as places like Airbnb.com offer the ability to rent a room in someone’s apartment for a short stay like a vacation.
 It’s sort of like a traditional Bed and Breakfast on steroids.

 Most of these options will place you in a ‘real’ part of town – away from the tourist hubs but close to local transportation.
 They will also include a lot of interaction with the homeowner in the form of advice, tips, and insights into local culture.
 If you are doing a solo vacation this is also a super way to meet other people and feel safe too.

 I stayed in a Buenos Aires guest house via Airbnb.
 Bettina and Irina welcomed me into their little guest house in a very local neighborhood of Almagro in BA.
-I had my own room and a shared bathroom and shared common areas.
+I had my own room, a shared bathroom, and shared common areas.
 They taught me how to make mate and steak the Argentinian way in their kitchen and even invited me to Christmas dinner!
-I took their advice on what to do around the area, which milongas to go to, and thanks to them learned how to use the less expensive local transportation.
+I took their advice on what to do around the area, and which milongas to go to, and thanks to them learned how to use the less expensive local transportation.

 Resources: Airbnb.com, Wimdu.com, Couchsurfing.com

 Get even more engrossed in day-to-day life on your vacation as you take care of pets, meet neighbors, and become a part of a neighborhood or area for a short or long period of time.
 This option is completely free (minus housesitting membership fees) and you can use the money you save to do other things.